 The Tampa Riverwalk is a popular attraction here in Tampa Bay.
 With gorgeous views in the daytime and colorful LED lighting at night, this is a beautiful spot for working out or for a romantic stroll.

-Want to check out some of the best things to do along the Tampa Riverwalk or restaurants to escape the heat or grab a drink?
+Want to check out some of the best things to do along the Tampa Riverwalk, the most loved restaurants, and escape the heat by grabbing a drink?
 Keep scrolling for a list of the best spots to visit and things to do along the Tampa Riverwalk in Downtown Tampa!

 Sparkman Wharf is an all-outdoor food hall located in Channelside, along the Tampa Riverwalk.
 Sparkman Wharf is the perfect spot to hang out with friends and one of the best things to do along the Tampa Riverwalk, featuring a huge beer garden and many different food venues.
 Don’t forget to snap a photo by the Tampa sign!